CodE-DowN-00/Class-12/Functions/01 Functions/Readme.md

 `x()` is used to call function `x`.

-Function should be call after declaration.
+Function should only be called after declaration.

 ***